Like most people, I love good quotations and often rely on them for communication, insight and inspiration.

 Quotations can be vacuously misused -- a substitute for knowledge or understanding.
 A quotation is not a meal, but rather an appetizer, a few choice words (Twain, section 808) that, used effectively, can alter perspectives and suggest an entirely new way of understanding.

 This list is organized hierarchically using the Dewey decimal system.
-It's not ideal -- not even necessarily for books, but it's the best I've found.
-Quotes are also tabbed by topic so you can also search that way.
+It's not ideal (not for books either), but it's the best I've found.

 It's what you learn after you know it all that counts. ~John Wooden

 I was born not knowing and have had only a little time to change that here and there. ~Richard Feynman, Letter to Armando Garcia J, December 1985

 The first principle is that you must not fool yourself - and you are the easiest person to fool. ~Richard Feynman, Caltech commencement address, 1974

 You can tell whether a man is clever by his answers/ You can tell whether a man is wise by his questions. ~Naquib Mahfouz

 There are 1011 stars in the galaxy.
 That used to be a huge number.
 But it's only a hundred billion.
 It's less than the national deficit!
 We used to call them astronomical numbers.
 Now we should call them economical numbers. ~Richard Feynman